RoxanaTeodora/to-do-list-javascript/README.md

 the creation of li element must include a button with X content an event listener must be added when the button is created the li that contains the button must be removed when delete button is clicked

+\*Checkbox for todos
+add an input checkbox before the todos